2016–17 Memphis Tigers women's basketball team

 The 2016–17 Memphis Tigers women's basketball team represented the University of Memphis during the 2016–17 NCAA Division I women's basketball season.
 The season marks the fourth for the Tigers as members of the American Athletic Conference.
 The Tigers, led by ninth year head coach Melissa McFerrin, played their home games at the Elma Roane Fieldhouse.
 They finished the season 14–16, 7–9 in AAC play to finish in a 4-way tie for fifth place.
 They lost in the first round of the American Athletic women's tournament to Tulsa.

 Media

-All Tigers home games will have a radio broadcast live on WUMR.
-Video streaming for all home games will be available on the Memphis Tiger Network, ESPN3, or AAC Digital.
-Road games will typically be streamed on the opponents website, though conference road games could also appear on ESPN3 or AAC Digital.
+All Tigers home games are broadcast live via radio on WUMR.
+Video streaming for all home games is available on the Memphis Tiger Network, ESPN3, or AAC Digital.
+Road games are typically streamed on the opponent's website, though conference road games may also appear on ESPN3 or AAC Digital.